protofire/polkadot-failover-mechanism/gcp/README.md

 ### Create project

-It is highly recommended to run these scripts at the dedicated project.
-Despite the fact that security rules are configured to limit deployed service accounts as much as possible there are some CLI requests like secrets listing that can't be constrained.
+It is highly recommended running these scripts at the dedicated project.
+Despite the fact that security rules configured to limit deployed service accounts as much as possible there are some CLI requests like secrets listing that can't be constrained.
 For better security and logical distribution.

 ### Clone the repo